dxc-technology/online-devops-dojo/README.md

-# yellow-belt-scenarios
+# online-devops-dojo

-This repository contains the **Yellow Belt DevOps Dojo** Katacoda Scenarios.
+This repository contains the **DevOps Dojo** Katacoda Scenarios.

-The scenarios are published at: ???
+To be Completed